smartdevicelink/sdl_app_library_guides/docs/Developer Tools/Configuring SDL Logging/index.md

 end
 ```

+#### Swift Package Manager
+If the SDL iOS library was installed using [Swift Package Manager](https://swift.org/package-manager/), install the `SmartDeviceLinkSwift` target to your SPM installation.
+Then, where you want to log, `import SmartDeviceLinkSwift`.

 #### Logging in Swift
-After the submodule has been installed, you can use the `SDLLog` functions in your project.
+Once you have access to the SmartDeviceLinkSwift enhancements, you can use the `SDLLog` functions in your project.

 ```swift
 SDLLog.v("This is a verbose log")